 Employees performing administrative and support functions include all employees other than brokers, dealers, or investment advisors to regulated investment companies.
 Generally, any employee whose compensation for the taxable year is based more than 50% on commissions is presumed to be a broker, dealer, or investment advisor.
-However, if you do not compensate those employees who are employed as brokers, dealers, or investment advisors on a commission basis, you must specifically identify the employees performing those functions and must exclude those employees from the employment percentage calculation.
+However, if you do not compensate those employees who are employed as brokers, dealers, or investment advisors on a commission basis, you must specifically identify the employees from the employment percentage calculation.